Estimate Time6 min

 • State income tax is just one of many possible taxes and fees states use to raise revenue.

-• Sunbelt states with lower taxes have seen big population gains over the past 2 years.
+• Sun Belt states with lower taxes have seen some of the biggest population gains over the past few years.

 • By moving to a lower-cost state you could potentially save thousands of dollars annually.